Research Meets Policy @ SFU Summer Institute 2023

 Apply to attend the Research Meets Policy summer institute

 Graduate students and post doctoral fellows are invited to apply to the SFU Knowledge Mobilization Hub Research Meets Policy @ SFU (RMP@SFU) summer institute.
+The theme this year is climate and sustainability.
 This exciting week-long virtual institute will take you beyond traditional scholarly outputs and increase your potential for policy engagement and impact.

 Why should you attend?

-• Build your network: RMP@SFU is an opportunity to cultivate your network of policy makers and connect with a cross-disciplinary cohort of SFU peers.
+• Build your network: RMP@SFU is an opportunity to cultivate your network of policy makers and connect with a cross-disciplinary cohort of SFU peers interested in climate and sustainability.

 • Develop your communications expertise: Academic writing and presentation conventions are not conducive to informing different audiences of your research.
 In this program you will learn how to engage, speak, and write for policy makers and peers in other disciplines.